Upset Ohio town residents seek answers over train derailment

 It also will expand how many residents can be reimbursed for their evacuation costs, covering the entire village and surrounding area.

-“We will be judged by our actions," Norfolk Southern President and CEO Alan Shaw said in a statement.
-"We are cleaning up the site in an environmentally responsible way, reimbursing residents affected by the derailment, and working with members of the community to identify what is needed to help East Palestine recover and thrive.”
+“We will be judged by our actions," Norfolk Southern President and CEO Alan Shaw said in a statement that the company is "cleaning up the site in an environmentally responsible way.”

 No one was injured when about 50 cars derailed in a fiery, mangled mess on the outskirts of East Palestine on Feb.
 3. As fears grew about a potential explosion, officials seeking to avoid an uncontrolled blast had the area evacuated and opted to release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke billowing into the sky again.